G7 nations strike deal to tax big companies and squeeze havens

 The agreement does not make clear exactly which businesses will be covered by the rules, referring only to “the largest and most profitable multinational enterprises”.

+Ministers also agreed to move towards making companies declare their environmental impact in a more standard way so investors can decided more easily whether to fund them, a key goal for Britain.

+The G7 includes the United States, Japan, Germany, Britain, France, Italy and Canada.

-Additional reporting by Michael Holden, David Lawder, Padraic Donohoe and Mathieu Rosemain; Editing by Alexander Smith
+Additional reporting by Michael Holden, David Lawder, Padraic Donohoe, Thomas Escritt, Sabahatjahan Contractor and Mathieu Rosemain; Editing by Alexander Smith and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.